openpantry/open_pantry/README.md

       * As a result, to defer decisions to the last responsible moment, user login is currently faked to just use first user in database via a "FakeUser" plug in routes.
 Almost everything is faked/based on mockups leading up to ":locale/food_selections" route, which is the only functional part of the site besides admin at the moment
     * We're using ZenHub chrome extension for project management so if you install that you can see some of the epics and feature discussions there, and contribute to the discussion!
     * If you represent, work with, or know a pantry program that might benefit from using this software, please get in touch or put them in touch so we can try and consider any special requirements or requests they might have sooner than later!
+    * We are attempting to make this multi lingual from the start with as much and as many baked in translations as we can
+      * We have partial translations started for 9 languages
+      * We have thousands of foods from USDA nutritional database ready for dynamic translation
+      * We are using POEditor.com for translation, contribute to translations here: https://poeditor.com/join/project/wBfgEEUCht

   * Getting started with development:
     * Install Postgres (However you like, postgresapp.com or `brew install postgres` are good ways to go on a Mac